cwoodza/pldf/README.md

 ```

 ### merge
 The merge function combines two pldf by a specified column, matching the order of rows to the values of that column.
 By default, merge drops rows from the second DataFrame that have values in the evaluation column that are not contained in the first DataFrame's evaluation column.
-To override this behavior, users can set ```keepy``` to true.
+To override this behaviour, users can set ```keepy``` to true.

 ```js
 mydf.merge(otherpldf, "col1", "col2", true)